geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Whose birth or rank surpasses mine; and fame<br>
 May e’en to thee have borne Lymnoria’s name.”

-Lymnoria! false, perfidious wretch!he said,
+“Lymnoria! false, perfidious wretch!” he said,<br>
-And turn'd indignant from the astonish'd maid.
+And turn’d indignant from the astonish’d maid.<br>
-Yes! well Lymnoria's name and arts I know,
+“Yes! well Lymnoria’s name and arts I know,<br>
-Those arts, the source of all our toils and woe.
+Those arts, the source of all our toils and woe.<br>
-Hence! boast my faith betrayed, and tell how long
+Hence! boast my faith betrayed, and tell how long<br>
-I madly listen'd to thy treacherous tongue."
+I madly listen’d to thy treacherous tongue.”

-He spoke: — her curses followed as he flew.
+He spoke: — her curses followed as he flew.<br>
-Hence, hateful wretch! may ill thy steps pursue!
+“Hence, hateful wretch! may ill thy steps pursue!<br>
-Hence to Miranda! — nay, thou need'st not fear;
+Hence to Miranda! — nay, thou need’st not fear;<br>
-It was not love, but hate that brought me here.
+It was not love, but hate that brought me here.<br>
-I knew Marino's mood, his jealousy
+I knew Marino’s mood, his jealousy<br>
-I wish'd to rouse, and ruin her and thee.
+I wish’d to rouse, and ruin her and thee.<br>
-Tho' scorned and foiled, if wonted skill be mine,
+Tho’ scorned and foiled, if wonted skill be mine,<br>
-She ne'er shall be Marino's bride — nor thine.
+She ne’er shall be Marino’s bride — nor thine.<br>
-To frame a deeper snare I seek my cave."
+To frame a deeper snare I seek my cave.”<br>
 She spoke, and plunged indignant in the wave.

 Alfred scarce gone, Alonzo hears the alarms
 Of earnest fight, and sees the gleam of arms;